clojure-emacs/cider/README.md

 features are centered around `cider-mode`, an Emacs minor-mode that complements `clojure-mode`.
-While `clojure-mode` supports editing Clojure source files, `cider-mode` adds support for interacting with a running Clojure process for compilation, debugging, documentation lookup, and so on.
+While `clojure-mode` supports editing Clojure source files, `cider-mode` adds support for interacting with a running Clojure process for compilation, debugging, definition and documentation lookup, running tests and so on.

 CIDER is the successor to the now deprecated combination of using [SLIME][] + [swank-clojure][] for Clojure development.